Skip to main content

 What is verified

 When Astral produces a signed result, that signature makes specific claims.
-This page spells out exactly what is covered.
+This page spells out exactly what is covered — and what that coverage depends on.

 Verifiability properties